qiaochen/LLM_RAG_papers/README.md

 > Performance shown in Table 2 indicates a great improvement of RA-DIT over  non-finetuned raw model.
 The advantages over non-finetuned state-of-the-art RAG model are also demonstrated, although not that great.
 - Ye, X., Sun, R., Arik, S. Ö., & Pfister, T. (2023).
 [Effective large language model adaptation for improved grounding](https://arxiv.org/abs/2311.09533). _arXiv preprint arXiv:2311.09533_.
 > This work fine-tunes LLMs to improve the quality of citation.
 A fine-tuning training prompt consists of query, response (multi-sentence) and citations (multiple per-sentence, if any).
 First, they prompt LLM-base with query and reference as input, to synthesise responses.
 These triple elements serve as ground-truth to fine tune LLM based on the prompt above, in a sense the instruction following for citation is learned as a supervised task.
-> After fine-tuning, the inference __has multiple rounds of retrieval and citation__ (_a trick in many RAG papers_), with the aim to cite for previously unsupported answer sentences, until the iteration budget is exhausted.
+> After fine-tuning, the inference __has multiple rounds of retrieval and citation__ (_a trick in many RAG papers, see Adaptive-RAG paper_), with the aim to cite for previously unsupported answer sentences, until the iteration budget is exhausted.
 > From Table 2,  answer qualities across benchmarks are comparable between fine-tuned and base LLMs, while the recall and precision of retrieved citations are better.
 The inference strategy further boosts citation quality on some benchmarks.

 #### c.
 RAG strategy